Ellen Sullivan Woodward

-Ellen Sullivan Woodward (July 11, 1887 – September 23, 1971) was a federal civil servant and a Mississippi state legislator.
+Ellen Sullivan Woodward (July 11, 1887 – September 23, 1971) was a United States federal civil servant and a Mississippi state legislator.
 She served as director of work relief programs for women organized as part of the Roosevelt administration's New Deal in the 1930s and continued to work in the federal government until her retirement in the 1950s.

 Personal life

 Ellen Sullivan was born in Oxford, Mississippi, on July 11, 1887, to William Van Amberg Sullivan, an attorney who later served as a congressman from Mississippi and United States senator, and Belle Murray Sullivan.
 She was one of five children.
 Through her mother's side she was a Daughter of the American Revolution, and through her father's side she was a United Daughter of the Confederacy.

 Her mother died when she was seven.
 She was educated in Oxford, Washington, D.C., and Greenville, South Carolina, and received no formal education after the age of 15.
 Her father did not want her to attend college.
 She made her society debut in 1905 at the Chickasaw Club in Memphis.

 In 1906, she married Albert Y. Woodward, an attorney and elected judge; the couple had one son, Albert, Jr. in 1909.
 Ellen was active in her church, the Mississippi Federation of Women's Clubs, and the City Beautiful Association in Louisville.
 Her husband served in the Mississippi House of Representatives, and he died when Ellen Sullivan Woodward was 37.